yiyuanyi/rock-paper-scissors/README.md

 2)May use switch statements for cases as this may be easier format than the if else statements.

 3)Keep if else statements.
 Writing all statements so that is out of the way.
+Looking at other peoples TOp to try and get what to do next.